Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 2 Corinthians 13.
 Paul said it was his third coming coming to the Corinthians, and he was coming with authority for building them up, not for tearing them down.
 Finally, the final greetings and the benediction.

 Job 4.
-Eliphaz was first to speak: Job has sinned –
+Job’s friend Eliphaz was first to speak: Job has sinned –

 Job 5, and for that Job is chastened by God.

-Today we read one chapter of second Corinthians and the first three chapters of Job.
+Today we read the twelfth chapter of the Apostle Paul’s second letter to the Corinthians and the first three chapters of Job.

 July 15: 2 Corinthians 12, Job 1, Job 2, Job 3 (click on the chapter to begin reading)

-2 Corinthians 12, Paul describes his vision of paradise and his thorn in the flesh (“for when I am weak, then I am strong”.)
-The marks of an Apostle are signs, wonders and miracles, and Paul displays his love for the Church.
+2 Corinthians 12.
+Paul described his vision of paradise and his thorn in the flesh (“for when I am weak, then I am strong”.)
+The marks of an Apostle are signs, wonders and miracles, and Paul displayed his love for the Church.

 Job 1.
 This is the oldest book in the Bible and predates even the Pentateuch.
 It is written in old Aramaic.
 Job and his Family lived in in Uz, righteous before God.
 Satan attacked Job’s Character and as a result Job lost his property and his children.